 Interface Implementation

-As a distinctive characteristic the Interface Implementation can explicitly map only a subset of the data structure or state operation both from the Schema side and from the Interface side.
-This way the interface implementation can restrict implicitly the functionality of some Schema from being accessed as well as restricting the use of some endpoints provided in the Interface.
+As a distinctive characteristic, the Interface Implementation can explicitly map only a subset of the data structure or state operation both from the Schema side and from the Interface side.
+This way the interface implementation can restrict implicitly the functionality of some Schema from being accessed as well as it can restrict the use of some endpoints provided in the Interface.

-In the following code section we report the default Interface Implementation which associates Non Inflatable Asset Schema to RGB20 Interface.
-It is worth pointing out that the following piece of code is placed in the same source code of the NIA Schema, but that doesn't represent a mandatory choice as even Interface Implementation can be developed independently from both Schema and Interfaces.
+In the following code section, we report the default Interface Implementation which associates Non-Inflatable Asset Schema to the RGB20 Interface.
+It is worth pointing out that the following piece of code is placed in the same file as the NIA Schema, but that doesn't represent a mandatory choice as even Interface Implementation can be developed independently from both Schema and Interfaces.

 fn nia_rgb20() -> IfaceImpl {